badrjlil/BADRJLIL/README.md

 ---

-> ⚡ *“Building smart systems that make a real-world difference is what drives me.”*
+> ⚡ *“Engineering solutions that bring value and efficiency to real-world systems.”*